Flag of Poland: Flag protocol

 According to generally accepted standards of respect, the national flag should never be dipped to any person or thing.
 Care should be taken to prevent the flag from touching the ground, floor or water beneath it.
 It should be also secured from being torn off or falling to the ground and it should not be flown outdoors during a heavy rain, blizzard or very strong wind.
 The flag should never be flown dirty, torn or faded.
 When no longer in a fit condition to be used, it should be disposed of in a dignified manner, preferably by cutting it in half so as to separate the colours and then, burning.

 When displayed with other flags, the Polish flag should be raised first and lowered last.
 Each flag must be flown from a separate pole of the same height, but the flag of Poland should be always placed in the most honorable position.
-It means that if the total number of flags is even, the Polish flag should be placed to its right of the other flags.
+It means that if the total number of flags is even, the Polish flag should be placed to the right of the other flags.
 If the total number of flags is odd, it should be placed in the middle.
 Alternatively, two Polish flags may be placed, one at each end of the row of flags.
 The order of precedence for flags is as follows: